Maude Burge: Biography

-Personal
+Personal life

-Maude Burge was the 3rd eldest of 13 children born to Annie Palmer Beetham and Paihia-born landowner Thomas Coldham Williams.
+Maude Burge was the third eldest of thirteen children born to Annie Palmer Beetham and Paihia-born landowner Thomas Coldham Williams.
 They lived in Hobson Street, Thorndon, Wellington.
 The family homestead is now owned and occupied by Queen Margaret College, Wellington.
-Burge's paternal grandfather was Henry Williams (missionary) who translated the Treaty of Waitangi into Māori language.
-Burge's maternal grandfather was William Beetham the portrait painter.
-Burge's paternal grandmother was Marianne Williams the pioneering educator in New Zealand.
-Maude Burge (née Williams) married her husband George Aylesford Burge in New Zealand, 1909.
-George was the father of James Burge the English criminal law barrister who played a key role in court during the Profumo Affair.
-Maude and George travelled widely and lived and painted in locations such as St. Tropez, Cannes, Majorca, Ibiza, Morocco and Dalmatia, before returning to New Zealand in 1937.
-Mr and Mrs Burge settled at Taupo and than later at Cole Street in Masterton.
-Maude Burge died there in 1957 at the age of ninety-two and is buried at Masterton cemetery on Archer Street.
+Burge's paternal grandfather was Henry Williams, who translated the Treaty of Waitangi into Māori language.
+Burge's maternal grandfather was William Beetham, the portrait painter.
+Burge's paternal grandmother was Marianne Williams, the pioneering educator in New Zealand.
+Burge married George Aylesford Burge in New Zealand in 1909.
+George was the father of James Burge, the English criminal law barrister who played a key role in court during the Profumo Affair.
+Maude and George travelled widely and lived and painted in locations such as St. Tropez, Cannes, Mallorca, Ibiza, Morocco and Dalmatia, before returning to New Zealand in 1937.
+Mr and Mrs Burge settled at Taupō and then later at Cole Street in Masterton.
+Maude Burge died there in 1957 at the age of ninety-two and is buried at Masterton Cemetery on Archer Street.